4.6 Billion Years of Chocorua Lake Conservancy History

 “Do-You-Know?
 Benthic Macroinvertebrates.”
 Learn to identify some of the macroinvertebrates that live in the Chocorua River and other nearby waterbodies, with Lynne Flaccus, Chocorua Lake Conservancy Stewardship Director.

 “Do-You-Know?
 Heron Pond.”
-Come with Lynne Flaccus, Chocorua Lake Conservancy (CLC) Stewardship Direction, on a walk to Heron Pond, on The Nature Conservancy's Bolles Reserve, co-managed by the CLC.
+Come with Lynne Flaccus, Chocorua Lake Conservancy (CLC) Stewardship Direction, on a walk to Heron Pond, on The Nature Conservancy's Bolles Reserve, co-managed by CLC.
 The Bolles Reserve is a special piece of land set aside for scientific inquiry and quiet observation of the natural world.

 Bat conservation, and why: